-The Company ceased to write new business in 2005.
-All remaining loans were fully paid or written off in 2015, therefore, Loans and advances to customers is £nil.
-As such, the directors aim to liquidate the Company in the earliest opportunity, once the Payment Protection Insurance ("PPI") position has been resolved.
+The Company ceased to write new business from 1 January 2012.
+The Company has continued to manage its loan book since then and all loans have now been repaid or written off.
+The Company therefore has now ceased to trade and the directors aim to liquidate the Company at the earliest opportunity, once the Payment Protection Insurance ("PPI") liabilities have been settled.
 Future PPI payments and borrowings are expected to be paid on behalf of the Company by another group company.